Soldier Son trilogy: Themes

 The Soldier Son trilogy is set in a post-colonial secondary world that has drawn resemblance to the nineteenth century American frontier.
 Scholars have identified critiques of colonialism in Hobb's writing, as well as an examination of culture-specific honor systems that blurs boundaries between the "self" and the "other".

 A civilised and warlike nation, Gernia, has taken to expanding its boundaries inland as a result of its coastal lands being lost to a neighbour's vastly superior naval force.
-The move inland involves conquering and assimilating native peoples- Plainsmen and Specks.
-It has been only one or two generations since the Plainsmen have been beaten into submission, and racial and cultural tensions simmer underneath the thin veneer of civilization.
-But even earlier, the Specks had beaten the fiercest Plainsmen warriors using simply magic.
+The move inland involves conquering and assimilating native people, the Plainsmen and the Specks.
+It has been only one or two generations since the Plainsmen were beaten into submission, and racial and cultural tensions simmer underneath the thin veneer of civilization.
+Even earlier, the Specks had beaten the fiercest Plainsmen warriors with magic.
 Both Gernians and Specks consider their societies, philosophies, and ways of life the only "civilized" options.

-The greater themes of the series so far are: post-colonial backlash, loss of cultural identity, racial preconception and discrimination, and "Going Native"- a term applied to those of "civilized" nature who abandon their own culture and adopt the lifestyle of a more "savage" persuasion.
+The greater themes of the series are: post-colonial backlash, loss of cultural identity, racial preconception and discrimination, and "Going Native"- a term applied to those of "civilized" nature who abandon their own culture and adopt the lifestyle of a more "savage" persuasion.
 Rigid class and gender stratification and limited opportunities for everybody are consistent with post-colonial times.
 Explicit magic and shamanism opposes conventional religion and rationalism.

 Reception

-Writing in The Times, critic Amanda Craig stated that the Soldier Son trilogy was filled with believable characters, and commended the series as "the kind of fantasy that Anthony Trollope would have written if he lived now".
+Writing in The Times, critic Amanda Craig said the Soldier Son trilogy was filled with believable characters, and commended the series as "the kind of fantasy that Anthony Trollope would have written if he lived now".
 Craig described Hobb's writing as having a "gloriously original touch", and viewed the series' themes as a critique of military aggression in the wake of the Iraq War.
 The Guardian likewise felt the Soldier Son novels were "intelligent and deep", but critiqued them for lacking "the heart and page-turning spark" of Hobb's Elderlings series.